The Health Benefits of Green Kale - the Leafy Vegetable

 Curly kale, dinosaur kale and ornamental kale.

 The dinosaur kale variety was discovered in the 19 th century in Italy.
-It has large blue-green leaves with an embossed like texture and a somewhat milder and sweeter taste and flavor than the curly kale.
+It has large blue-green leaves with an embossed like texture and a somewhat milder and sweeter taste and flavour than the curly kale.

 Dinosaur kale is also called Lacinato kale, Tuscan kale or Black kale.